Just How Toxic is Data Poisoning? A Unified Benchmark for Backdoor and Data Poisoning Attacks

-\paragraph{Our Benchmark} We propose new benchmarks for measuring the efficacy of \textbf{both} backdoor and triggerless data poisoning attacks.
-We standardize the datasets and problem settings for our benchmarks below.\footnote{Code is available at \texttt{https://github.com/aks2203/poisoning-benchmark}.} Target and base images are chosen from the testing and training sets, respectively, according to a seeded/reproducible random assignment.
+\paragraph{Our Benchmark:} We propose new benchmarks for measuring the efficacy of {\em both} backdoor and triggerless data poisoning attacks.
+The deviations from the original settings in which methods were proposed are carefully chosen to keep these benchmark tasks in line with the original threats while leveling the playing field for fair comparison.
+We standardize the datasets and problem settings for our benchmarks as described below.\footnote{Code is available at \url{https://github.com/aks2203/poisoning-benchmark}.}

+Target and base images are chosen from the testing and training sets, respectively, according to a seeded/reproducible random assignment.
 Poison examples crafted from the bases must remain within the $\ell_\infty$-ball of radius $\nicefrac{8}{255}$ centered at the corresponding base images.
 Seeding the random assignment allows us to test against a significant number of different random choices of base/target, while always using the same choices for each method, thus removing a source of variation from the results.
 We consider two different training modes: \begin{enumerate}[I] \item \textbf{Transfer Learning:} A feature extractor pre-trained on clean data is frozen and used while training a linear classification head on a disjoint set of training data that contains poisons.

 \item \textbf{Training From Scratch:} A network is trained from random initialization on data containing poison examples in the training set. \end{enumerate}